Motion-Law-Characteristics/Coefficients

 Torque Coefficients

-Output Torque Coefficient considers the dynamic-response of an inertial load.
+The Output Torque Coefficient considers the dynamic-response of an inertial load.
 It is the ratio between the maximum acceleration of the dynamic-response and the maximum acceleration of the command.

-Input Torque Coefficient - E.g. the torque needed by Motor to drive the Cam-Shaft
+Input Torque Coefficient - E.g. the torque needed by Motor to drive the Cam-Shaft.

 Also (e.g. Sankyo, Heinz):

 A positive input torque on the cam-shaft winds-up (twists) the cam-shaft.
 A negative torque winds-down (untwists) the cam-shaft.
-When the rate-of-change of torque is rapid, the winding and unwinding of the cam-shaft is also rapid.

 Power